LaurentCal96/data-analysis-projects/house-sales-price-analysis/README.md

 - Evaluated model performance using $R^2$

 ## Key Insights
-- Living area and above-ground square footage show positive relationships with house price
+- Living area show positive relationships with house price
 - Using multiple features improves prediction compared with a single-variable model
 - Models with polynomial features performed better than the basic regression models on the test data